 If you answered YES to all the above questions, get this treatment done THIS WEEK!
 Don’t stop to think about private health insurance, premiums, rebates, tax refunds or anything else.
-The sooner this short term plan is completed, the less chances of further problems and escalating costs and the sooner you can enter the ‘preventative care cycle’ which is PREDICTABLE, AFFORDABLE and ENJOYABLE!
+The sooner this short-term plan is completed, the fewer chances of further problems and escalating costs and the sooner you can enter the ‘preventative care cycle’ which is PREDICTABLE, AFFORDABLE and ENJOYABLE!

 Can your dental practice help?

 If you have answered NO to some of the above questions, you may want to discuss the following possible solutions with your dentist: